-A student on Academic Probation whose Cumulative Grade Point Average falls below the College's minimum progress requirements as listed above will be suspended.
+A student on Academic Notice whose Cumulative Grade Point Average falls below the College's minimum progress requirements as listed above will be suspended.
 A suspended student ordinarily cannot register for courses in the subsequent semester.
-Once a student is on probation and then falls below the required academic progress, they are automatically put on academic suspension.
+Once a student is on Academic Notice and then falls below the required academic progress, they are automatically put on academic suspension.